Supporters of Scottish independence take narrow poll lead for first time

-LONDON (Reuters) - Supporters of Scottish independence have taken their first opinion poll lead since the referendum campaign began, according to a YouGov survey for the Sunday Times newspaper.
+LONDON (Reuters) - Supporters of Scottish independence from Britain have taken their first opinion poll lead since the referendum campaign began, indicating a real possibility that they might win, according to a YouGov survey for the Sunday Times newspaper.

 With less than two weeks to go before the Sept.
-18 vote, the poll puts the “Yes” to independence campaign on 51 percent, with the unionists on 49 percent, overturning a 22-point lead for the unionist campaign in just a month, the Sunday Times said.
+18 vote, the poll put the “Yes” to independence campaign on 51 percent against “no” camp on 49 percent, overturning a 22-point lead for the unionist campaign in just a month, the Sunday Times said.

-The paper announced the headline results in a news release ahead of publication.
-No further details of the poll were immediately available.
+YouGov said that the results excluded those who would not vote and those who did not plan to vote or did not know how they would vote.
+With those groups included, secessionists would be on 47 percent and those championing the United Kingdom would be on 45 percent, it added.

-“The YouGov survey ... shows that the nationalists have taken a two-point lead and are poised to triumph in the referendum,” the paper said.
+It said that the poll, conducted after pro-independence leader Alex Salmond was widely judged to have won the second of two televised debates, amounts to a statistical dead heat at the moment.
+“The last poll ... was the first to represent a real possibility for a ”yes“ win ...,” it said.

 A previous YouGov poll on Sept.
 1 put the lead for the “no” to secession campaign at just six points, down from 14 points in the middle of August and 22 points at the start of that month.

 But the latest average of the polls, issued on Sept.
-1 by Strathclyde University Professor of Politics John Curtice, still shows the unionist lead at 10 points.
+1 by Strathclyde University Professor of Politics John Curtice, still placed the unionist lead at 10 points.

 The late showing by the independence camp has hit sterling on the foreign exchanges and electrified Britain’s political class after its summer break.

-If Scots voted to leave the United Kingdom, Prime Minister David Cameron would face calls to resign ahead of a national election in May 2015 while the opposition Labour party’s chances of gaining a majority could be scuppered if it lost its Scottish lawmakers.
+If Scots voted to leave the United Kingdom, Prime Minister David Cameron would face calls to resign before a national election in May 2015 while the opposition Labour party’s chances of gaining a majority could be scuppered if it lost its Scottish lawmakers.

-Cameron, who is due to visit Queen Elizabeth in Scotland on Sunday, has insisted he will not resign.
+Cameron, who was due to visit Queen Elizabeth in Scotland on Sunday, has insisted he will not resign.

-Nationalists accuse London of squandering Scotland’s wealth and say Scotland would be one of the world’s richest countries if it took control of its own destiny.
+Nationalists accuse London of squandering Scottish wealth and say that Scotland would be one of the world’s richest countries if it took control of its own destiny.

 Unionists, including Britain’s three main political parties, say the United Kingdom is stronger if it stays together and that Scottish independence would bring significant financial, economic and political uncertainty.